 Additionally, if we are to “throw away” the many Bible prophecies, as referred to above, then what happens when we encounter long-term prophecies (detailed predictions) that stretch from the past into the present?
 We are not only aware of the recent historical events that corroborate these prophecies, but we can see by observing current events the fulfillment of these prophecies first hand.

 Do we “throw away” the evidence from our own senses?
 This brings to mind the words of Edward B. Pusey (one-time Regius Professor of Hebrew, Oxford, England) who once said:

 except what God reveals!”

-There is nothing in the Bible that has ever been overturned by true science!
-(For a discussion of the teachings of Creationists, which are at odds with the Bible, see A Scientific Challenge to Darwin.)
-There are, however, plenty of examples of modern medicine, physiology, botany, linguistics, archaeology, and other sciences, adding support to what the Bible says.
+There is nothing in the Bible that has ever been overturned by true science or even by common sense and logic!
+(For a discussion of the teachings of Creationists, which are at odds with the Bible, see some of the questions covered in A Scientific Challenge to Darwin.)
+There are, however, plenty of examples of modern medicine, physiology, botany, linguistics, archaeology, and other sciences, adding very firm support to what the Bible says.

-The interlocking pieces of our proverbial cube, then, are more firmly in place than the “strong nuclear force” that binds together each and every atom in the universe!
+The interlocking pieces of our proverbial cube, then, are more firmly in place than the physical forces that bind together each and every atom in the universe!